 A beautiful regency building, surrounded by 14 acres of expansive woodland, green space and many original features such as our Crinkle-Crankle wall, there is always something to inspire or excite every girl within our community.

-Our performances are exceptional, and sport thrives here, as you would expect in a school awarded Norwich Sports School of the Year in 2015; girls excel in a whole range of disciplines, including hockey, netball, swimming and rowing.
+Our performances are exceptional, and sport thrives here, as you would expect in a school awarded Norwich Sports School of the Year in 2015; girls excel in a whole range of disciplines, including hockey, netball, cricket, equestrian, swimming and rowing.